 Brennan also tells of the old native Irish god Dagda who was all-powerful and omniscient.
 This deity was considered to be the good god and Lord of Great Knowledge.
 In the distant Mediterranean archaeologists have uncovered the Temple of Dagon in Ugarit.
 Whereas Baal, “the King,” was the son of El; Dagon was the god of fertility and wheat.4 So we have two gods of similar names in these two distant lands.
 Is this the roots of Paganism, the religion that Judaism in its rise to power in the Middle East sought to conquer?
 Or were the Jews Baalists all along pretending to be someone else to avoid persecution by the Greeks?
 Perhaps this was not a small cult but a religion that spanned all of Europe and was finally annihilated by the Christians rather recently.

 The beauty in the Book of Kells cannot be argued.
 Do the images conceal Pagan beliefs?
-Is that the cross of Christ or the constellation Cygnus in the first image?
+Is that the cross of Christ or the intersection of longitude and latitude in the first image?
 Is that diamond square a decoration or does it mean something significant?
 Is that backwards L a measuring square?
 Is that the maypole of Beltane next to it and the cords wrapping around it?
 In the next image, is that a serpent winding and twisting about in the monogram which is to remind us of something important, just as the Great Serpent Mound that graces southern Ohio?

 We return to Ohio and the mysteries of the mounds laid out there for us to ponder across time.

 - Douglas, J.D., and Tenney, Merrill C., “NIV Compact Dictionary of the Bible,” Grand Rapids, Michigan: Zondervan Publishing House, 1989.